jhochwald/macOS_related/My_macOS_Overview.md

 #### ScreenSteps

 I still use ScreenSteps!
 It's my last 32 Bit application (Stiil use 2.9.7) to avoid the update with the creapy licensing and pricing modell.
 I will miss ScreenSteps :(

+#### Skype for Business

+Mostly replaced by Microsoft Teams, but for a few things Skype for Business is still in use (Skype Meetings and external communication aka Federation with other Skype fpr Business and Lync Users)

 #### Spotify